hoda-ayad/movie-universe/README.md

 ## Scope

-Limited to English-language fiction movies produced by one or more Disney-owned labels during Disney ownership^[Walt Disney's current and former film production labels: Walt Disney Animation Studios, Pixar Animation Studios, Marvel Studios, Lucasfilm, 20th Century Studios, Searchlight Pictures, Touchstone Pictures, Hollywood Pictures, Caravan Pictures, Miramax Films, Fox 2000 Pictures, 20th Digital Studio, Skellington Animation, Imagemovers Digital, BlueSky Studios ].
+Limited to English-language fiction movies produced by one or more Disney-owned labels during Disney ownership[^1].
 It will be important to define how much of a role the Disney label needs to have had in joint-produced films.
 This dataset can be expanded in the future to include other major film studios or TV shows.